 In cities with more temperate climates, such as Los Angeles, the median days on market are usually much less volatile, allowing for a longer selling season.

 Sometimes other market fundamentals trump bad weather.
-Thanks to a booming economy (growing tech sector), low inventory, and fierce competition for homes, homebuyers in Denver hardly skip a beat in the dead of winter.
-Despite freezing temperatures and the height of the holiday season, the typical home in Denver sold in just 31 days in December 2019 with 2,415 sales (up 17.7% YOY) and 2,034 homes put under contract (up 6.1% YOY).
+Thanks to a booming economy, low inventory, and fierce competition for homes, homebuyers in Central Ohio hardly skipped a beat last winter.
+Despite freezing temperatures and the height of the holiday season, the typical home in Columbus sold in just 37 days in December 2019 with 2,415 sales (up 17.7% YOY) and 2,034 homes put under contract (up 6.1% YOY).

 Homes not only usually sell faster in the spring and summer, they are also more likely to sell for more money.
 The seasonal pattern for the sale-to-list ratio—a percentage that compares a home’s final sale price to its list price—follows a similar seasonal pattern as the median days on market, this as more buyers enter the market increasing competition for the inventory of available homes.

 A sale-to-list ratio of 100% means the average home sold for its asking price.
 Anything under that shows sellers had to lower the asking price, suggesting there could have been fewer buyers on the market.
 The sale-to-list ratio increases steadily in nearly every market as spring approaches, and in some markets, the average seller received more than 100% of the asking price.